ephraimkreighbaum/EasyEFIMaker/README.md

 Simple python application that helps users build EFIs.

 # Contributing
+If you have code to contribute, please feel free to open a pull request!
-Just open a pull request, or if you have a custom EFI for a specific motherboard DM me on Discord- I can add it to the application!
+If you have a custom EFI for a specific motherboard DM me on Discord `ephraimk` I can add it to the application!